The 300Tdi Engine

 EGR and EDC

 Some Tdis (engine serial prefix 23L) have Exhaust Recirculation Regulators (EGRs) or Electronic Diesel Control (EDC) which limit the "mechanical only " nature of these pre-Td5 engines.
 Which engines have these features seems to be unrelated to their year built, but you can tell from the VIN number.
 The character after the body type shows the type of engine, e.g. SALLDHMF - 110 SW 200Tdi/300Tdi without EDC/Cat or SALLDHA6 110 Hardtop 200Tdi/300Tdi with EDC/Cat.
 The last character, F or 6 refers to the type of engine in the Land Rover.

 The EGR recirculates Nitrous oxides into the engine inlet to be reburnt, which lowers the intake air temperature and improves efficiency, and also burns more of the oxides resulting in "cleaner" exhaust emissions.
-However, over time they can become clogged with exhaust soot and impair performance, so it is recommended to remove it.
+However, over time they can become clogged with exhaust soot and impair performance, so many owners of older vehicles remove the system entirely.

-The EDC is different fuel injection pump which connects to the accelerator through an electronic signal as opposed to the standard steel cable.
+The EDC engine has a different fuel injection pump which connects to the accelerator through an electronic signal as opposed to the standard steel cable.
 It is more common on the Discovery 300Tdi.

 Converting to the 300Tdi Engine